nounder/240620-daimo-perf/README.md

 To trace TRPC, ensure that the server sends update on every block in `onAccountUpdate`, and not only when there are new transfers for a user.

+# Environment

+ - Daimo API server running on the same machine.
+ - RPC Provider same as one used on staging Daimo and in the same geo region (<5ms latency)
+ - Postgres database running in different datacenter but in close geo proximity (~20ms laty)

 # Collect data

 Run those commands in parallel